 LOUW, Marthinus Basson.
 655. Corporal KEH.
 1st Section, 1st Troop, 'C' Squadron, in June 1917.
 Enlisted 10/11/1914, entered France 22/04/1915 and discharged 29/11/1917 physically unfit.
 Awarded Silver War Badge B906.
 Likely to have been Private M. B. Louw, 23 who served with the Paul District Mounted Troops in the Boer War and was awarded the King's South Africa Medal with 1901 clasp.
 Born in 1886 in South Africa.
 Entitled to 1914/15 Star trio.

 LOWE, Rupert 1943.
 Private KEH.
 Prior service as Lance Corporal, 552, 4th Victorian Mounted Rifles in Boer War.
 Australian from Geelong.
 Rejected due to a knee injury from joining the AIF.
 Went to England for knee surgery and joined the KEH in Dublin and saw service until the end of the war in France, discharged 17/06/1919.
-Saw service with Citizen's Military Forces in WW2.
+Saw service with Citizen's Military Forces in the Second World War.
 Born in Sydney, New South Wales in 1879 and died 22/07/1965 aged 86.
 Biography detailed in an article by Peter Nemaric: Sabretache: XLI, 8-14, March 2000.
 Entitled to British War and Victory Medals.
 Photo as a Boer War veteran courtesy of Ancestry.

 LOWE, William George.
 972. Corporal KEH.
 1st Section, 1st Troop, 'C' Squadron until June 1917.
 Wounded at Passchendaele July 1917.
-With 'A' Squadron when KIA 09/04/1918 aged 31 at the Defence of Vieille Chapelle.
+With 'A' Squadron when KIA 09/04/1918 aged 31 at the defence of Vieille Chapelle.
 Born 2/11/1887 the son of George and Jane Lowe, of Lurgan House, Moate, Co.
 Westmeath.
 Buried in VIEILLE-CHAPELLE NEW MILITARY CEMETERY, LACOUTURE, FRANCE and photograph of headstone available.

 LOWRY, William J. 1885.
 Private KEH.
 Transferred as Private, 11th Hussars 80653 then Private, Royal Engineers 622873.
 Entitled to British War and Victory Medals named to Royal Engineers.